fraction-ai/GAP/Readme.md

 - The striking peak at 10 images demonstrates that the vast majority of active users complete entire sessions, indicating high levels of engagement and satisfaction with the game design.
 - The consistent interaction across 1-9 images suggests that even users who don't complete full sessions still provide valuable data, contributing to the richness of our dataset.
-- The small uptick at 11 images represents our most dedicated users who often engage beyond the standard session length, further enriching our data collection.

 These participation patterns highlight the GAP framework's success in creating an addictive and rewarding experience that motivates users to contribute high-quality data consistently.